adlayer/display-tech/README.md

 # Adlayer Open Display Tech
 **The most innovative and flexible way to show online ads.**

-There're a lot of ad buying and selling solutions, but all this ads still have to be displayed, and do this with the best quality ever is the purpose of **Adlayer Open display tech**.
+There are a lot of ad buying and selling solutions out there, but all this ads still have to be displayed, and do this with the best quality possible is the purpose of **Adlayer Open display tech**.

 This is a set of open APIs and [open source projects](http://github.com/adlayer), which gives power and autonomy for developers show and hack ads on the web.